TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 * In case mode is 1, the output should be "Welcome, name!", where name is the parameter’s value.
 * In case mode is 2, the output should be "Goodbye, name!".
 * If mode has any other value, the output should be "Try again".

+## **How many seconds?
+(Returning from Functions)**
+You are making an app to calculate how many seconds there are in a given number of days.

+The given code takes the number of days as input, passes it to the toSeconds() function as the parameter, assigns the result to a variable, and outputs it.

+Task: Create the toSeconds() function, which takes the days as its parameter, calculates and returns the number of seconds.